pziniewicz/MealTracker/README.md

 # MealTracker

 _MealTracker_  project lets you track your macros and calories that you eat everyday.
+After creating your diet plan you can configure specific meals by adding specific food products. (food products source is an external open api which MelaTracker connects to).
+So once you've done that - see how you doing with macros and calories fulfillment on the progress bar.
 Project is a web app, secured with login and password.
+Still underconstuction.
+For now only on gitHub.
+Soon to be published.

 ## Data - external API